catseye/Maxixe/doc/Examples.md

 All bugs are creepy and all bugs are crawly therefore all bugs are both creepy and crawly.

-Note that the atom introduced as the variable in the UI need *not* be unique, because if something is true for all `x`, it is true for *all* `x`, even if `x` is something else you've already been thinking about and given the name `x`.
+Note that the term introduced as the variable in the UI need *not* be unique, because if something is true for all `x`, it is true for *all* `x`, even if `x` is something else you've already been thinking about and given the name `x`.

+Note that it also need not be an atom.

     given
         Modus_Ponens             = impl(P, Q)    ; P             |- Q